-Previous investigation based on a few examples have suggested that invention of new technologies involves the same basic set of cognitive processes of scientific discovery (Saunders and Thagard, 2005; Thagard and Croft, 1999).
-Both require basic cognitive processes such as problem solving, analogical inference, and concept generation.
+Previous investigation based on a few examples has suggested that invention of new technologies involves the same basic set of cognitive processes of scientific ()

+discovery (Saunders and Thagard, 2005; Thagard and Croft, 1999).
+Both invention and discovery require basic cognitive processes such as problem solving, analogical inference, and concept generation.
 But a study of a large number of inventions also turned up some interesting cognitive differences.

-For my sample of inventions, I used 100 Greatest Inventions of All Time by an experienced non-fiction writer, Tom Philbin (2003).
+For my sample of inventions, I used 100 Greatest Inventions of All Time by an experienced nonfiction writer, Tom Philbin (2003).
 As with my discovery sample, the "greatest" assertion should not be taken too seriously, but there is no question that Philbin identified many very important inventions, ranging from the wheel (#1) to the video recorder (#100).
 Unlike Haven, Philbin ranks the creations 1-100 in order of importance, but it would be hard to defend his entire ordering.
 A few examples appear on both lists: anesthesia, X-rays, and the transistor.
-As with the 100 discoveries, the analysis of 100 inventions should be viewed as highly provisional, since it may depend on idiosyncrasies of both Philbin and me.
+As with the 100 discoveries, the analysis of 100 inventions should be viewed as highly provisional, since it may depend on both Philbin's and my idiosyncrasies.
 Still, preliminary data may help to point the way to future studies that are broader and deeper.

-Tables 2-5 summarize the similarities and differences found between discovery and invention.
-As table 2 shows, all inventions, like all discoveries, involved verbal representations.
+Tables 16.2-16.5 summarize the similarities and differences found between discovery and invention.
+As Table 16.2 shows, all inventions, like all discoveries, involved verbal representations.
 This unanimity may be an artifact of the need for people (including the creators as well as commentators such as Philbin) to use language to report their discoveries to others, but inspection suggests language may well have played a role in all cases.
-For example, the invention of the wheel plausibly had a substantial non-verbal component owing to visual and kinesthetic representations of crucial ingredient concepts such as log and rolling, but these concepts also have verbal representations as well.
+For example, the invention of the wheel plausibly had a substantial nonverbal component owing to visual and kinesthetic representations of crucial ingredient concepts such as log and rolling, but these concepts have verbal representations as well.